Score Matching for Truncated Density Estimation on a Manifold: Experiments

+These estimates are compared across three methods: \textit{TruncSM} \citep{song}, with a multivariate Normal assumption\footnote{ Whilst the TMSM methods can estimate $\kappa$ directly, for \textit{TruncSM} we let $\mb\mu_{\text{MVN}} = \mb\mu_{\mb{z}}$, i.e. the mean of the MVN distribution is the mean direction of the von Mises-Fisher distribution in polar coordinates, and $\mb\Sigma_{\text{MVN}} = \kappa^{-1}\bm{I}_d$, i.e. the covariance matrix of the MVN is isotropic.
+In this case, we treat $\kappa^{-1}$ as the precision parameter and estimate it directly with \textit{TruncSM}. }, our method Truncated Manifold Score Matching (TMSM), with either the Haversine or projected Euclidean distance, and MLE for a baseline.

-As expected, in all cases the error decreases as sample size increases, showing empirical consistency.
-Comparing the two distance functions for $g(\mb{x})$, both give near identical results across all benchmarks.
-Our method achieves comparable performance to TruncSM in the first experiment.
-When $\kappa$ is also estimated, TMSM is clearly superior to TruncSM.
+In all cases the estimation error decreases as sample size increases, indicating empirical consistency.
+Comparing the two distance functions for $g(\mb{z})$, both give near identical results across all benchmarks.
+Our method achieves comparable performance to \textit{TruncSM} in the most cases, and outperforms it when $\kappa$ is also estimated.
+This is also expected as \textit{TruncSM} incorrectly assumes a Euclidean domain.